 Cultured Opal - colorful jewelry-grade fire for your next inlay!

 Colors: Marina, Viper, Krakatoa, Confetti, Fiji, Dragon's Eye, Marianas, Moonbeam, Sahara, Shadow

 Easy Inlay’s jewelry-grade cultured opals contain the fire typically seen in rare opals and are optically, physically, and chemically identical to those found in nature.
+Brilliant facets of 2-3 mm grains fill larger voids, but it’s easy to crush to fill smaller voids, too.
 Also, unlike natural stones, the color, luminosity, and brightness of these opals will not fade over time.
-They're contained in easy-to-store jars in 2-grams ($31.95) and 5-grams (59.95.)
+Our opals add a pop of color that catches the light and the eye; professionals and crafters alike simply insert the grains into any void, small crack or knot; or blend with Easy Inlay’s mother of pearl to add visual depth and dimension.
+They're contained in easy-to-store jars in 2-grams ($31.95) and 5-grams ($59.95.)

 Perfect for pens; blade handles; wine stoppers; boxes; vessels; and other inlay projects.
 2 grams fill 30-inches by 1/8" wide; 5 grams fill 75 inches by 1/8" wide.

 In the lab, these opals can take about a year to grow.
 Made from approximately 80 percent silica, scientists arrange spheres in a lattice pattern to imitate the structure of a jewelry-quality opal.
 Then they stabilize the pores of the structure with silica gel; the result is an opal that exhibits the fire and iridescence of their natural, more expensive counterparts.